codefog/contao-haste/docs/Model/index.md

-    'field' => 'id', // related table field (optional) 'fieldSql' => "int(10) unsigned NOT NULL default '0'", // related table field sql definition (optional) 'relationTable' => '', // custom relation table name (optional) );
+    'field' => 'id', // related table field (optional) 'fieldSql' => "int(10) unsigned NOT NULL default '0'", // related table field sql definition (optional) 'relationTable' => '', // custom relation table name (optional) 'forceSave' => true // false by default.
+If set to true it does not only store the values in the relation tables but also the "my_relation" field
+);
 ```